hudochenkov/postcss-sorting/README.md

 ## Related tools

-If you want format stylesheets, use [perfectionist], also a PostCSS-based tool.
+If you want format stylesheets, use [perfectionist] or [stylefmt], also a PostCSS-based tool.

 Don't forget to lint stylesheets with [stylelint]!